As you have come to know and love it, Rush Limbaugh hosting the most listened to radio talk show in America.

 Herman Cain for crying out loud, the guy's a walking sex act.

-We can't have this guy that even know where Russia is.
+He didn't even know where Russia is.

 He's the biggest idiot, blithering idiot we ever had.

-I don't know if it's the same Republicans on this conference call, but I'm telling you that it apparently is fine and dandy, and it's hunky dory to get personal.
+I don't know if it's the same Republicans on this conference call, but I'm telling you that it apparently is fine and dandy and it's hunky-dory to get personal.

-If you are Republican campaign strategist, if you're a Republican campaign worker, if you're anywhere involved in conservative media, fine and dandy.
+If you are a Republican campaign strategist, if you're a Republican campaign worker, if you're anywhere involved in conservative media, fine and dandy.

-You go get personal against all of these nominees any day as often as you want.
+You go get personal against all of these nominees any day, as often as you want.

 Don't do it again, Obama.